Wildlife Conservation Volunteering in South Africa - Kruger

-On this project volunteers will first complete an introductory period where you will learn more about the work taking place on the reserve, reserve management practices, basic bush ecology training and about how your volunteer contribution is making a difference to the ongoing work on the reserve.
-Once work on the reserve begins, the following tasks can take place:
+Before you begin volunteer work you will first complete an introductory period where you will learn more about the work taking place on the reserve, reserve management practices, basic bush ecology training and about how your volunteer contribution is making a difference to the ongoing work on the reserve.
+Once work on the reserve begins, you may find yourself involved in:

-- Orientation and bush craft training - covering animal identification and behaviour, dealing with potentially dangerous game, orientation and navigation as well as basic bush skills
+- Orientation and bush craft training - covering animal identification and behavior, dealing with potentially dangerous game, navigation and basic bush skills

 - Vegetation sampling